On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: Introduction

-Summarizing, our example of nonuniqueness shows that the key role in the uniqueness of viscosity solutions of~\ref{row} is played by the Lipschitz-type conditions originated in optimization instead of local Lipschitz continuity originated in differential equations theory.
-Therefore our result is presented in the aspect of optimization problems.
+Summarizing, the above examples of nonuniqueness show that the key role in the uniqueness of viscosity solutions of~\ref{row} is played by the Lipschitz-type conditions originated in optimization instead of local Lipschitz continuity originated in differential equations theory.
+Therefore our result is proper for optimization problems.

-We discovered the example of nonuniqueness while we were working on generalization of results of Plaskacz-Quincampoix \cite{P-Q}.
-They are contained in \cite{AM2}.
+We have found the example of nonuniqueness presented here while generalizing a result of Plaskacz-Quincampoix \cite{P-Q}.
+This generalization was published in \cite{AM2}.